-This macro has two forms, the second of which has two required arguments: the package and the version number.
-This latter form is obsolete because the package and version can be obtained from Autoconf's AC_INIT macro (which itself has an old and a new form).
+The second, deprecated, form of AM_INIT_AUTOMAKE has two required arguments: the package and the version number.
+This form is obsolete because the package and version can be obtained from Autoconf's AC_INIT macro (which itself has an old and a new form).